TokisanGames/Terrain3D/doc/docs/tips.md

 ## Shaders

-### Make a region smaller than 1024^2
-Make a custom shader, then look in `vertex()` where it sets the vertex to an invalid number `VERTEX.x = 0./0.;`.
-Edit the conditional above it to filter out vertices that are < 0 or > 256 for instance.
-It will still build collision and consume memory for 1024 x 1024 maps, but this will allow you to control the visual aspect until alternate region sizes are supported.

 ### Day/Night cycles & light under the terrain
 The terrain shader is set to `cull_back`, meaning back faces are neither rendered, nor do they block light.
 If you have a day/night cycle and the sun sets below the horizon, it will shine through the terrain.
 Enable the shader override and change the second line to `cull_disabled` and the horizon will block sunlight.
 This does cost performance.